|Location||Moscow, Russia; Khabarovsk, Russia|

 |Repeated for 2 minutes||Repeated twice|

-M12 has two types of schedules - those with the same ID, frequency set and time throughout the year, and no null messages - and those with ID and frequency set changing monthly, and the time adjusting for daylight saving.
-On the latter type, the transmission ID and the frequencies used are correlated - putting together the hundredths digits from the frequencies, from first transmission to last, gives the ID.
+M12 has two types of schedules - those with the same ID, frequency set and time throughout the year, and no null messages - and those with the schedule ID and the frequencies changing monthly.
+On the latter type, the transmission ID and the frequencies used are correlated - putting together the hundreds digits from the frequencies, from first transmission to the last, gives the ID.